isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **23 March 2021**
+**Presenter**: Kiegan Rice
+**Title*:  These are[n't] the plots you are looking for: interactive data viz with the r2d3 package
+**Abstract**:
+Interactive data visualization is a powerful visual format that allows users to experience and explore data and their patterns.
+One of the most popular tools for creating interactive data visualizations is the D3.js library.
+The r2d3 package in R provides an entry point for R users to utilize the D3 graphing library to create beautiful interactive visualizations.
+In this talk I will introduce the basics of D3 and the functionality behind the r2d3 package, and demonstrate how R and ggplot2 users can start learning how to use D3 for interactive visualizations.

 - **18 March 2021**
 **Presenter**: Ian Lyttle
 **Title*: projthis - a framework for analysis-based project workflows